dottjt/refactor-me/README.md

 - `npm run start:dev`

 The application is also pre-populated with seed data for testing purposes.
 Just head to `./database/seeds/development_seed_data.ts` if you'd like to see the pre-defined values.

+### Testing

+Testing has been setup exclusively in docker for reasons of idempotency, in part because it relies on a database.
+It can work on local, but it has neither been tested nor setup for that use-case.

+- `npm run start:docker:test`

 ## Decisions